welcome to traffic stampede

 A post like that would also hit our list on the viral traffic side and also be something that writing communities would love, making it great for building links to your website and a great choice for gaining traffic from communities and social media.

-But remember I am aiming for LOW difficulty and competition keywords.
+But remember, I am aiming for LOW difficulty and LOW competition keywords.

 The whole point of this course is to get your website focused traffic in the most efficient way possible and not have to take on those bullies of Google.